Center of Excellence in Regulatory Science and Innovation

 The Yale-Mayo CERSI conducts high-quality, high-impact collaborative research to support several areas of focus in the FDA strategic plan for regulatory science.
 Research topic areas include: adoption/de-adoption of FDA-approved medical products, postmarket surveillance, development and application of novel analytics, and patient-centered regulatory decision-making.

-Generic drugs are approved based on bioequivalence to the brand name agents.
-However, there are sometimes concerns among patients and clinicians that generic and brand name drugs are not equivalent and have differing effects.
-Using a large administrative claims data source that includes information on privately insured and Medicare Advantage enrollees of all ages, we will characterize patterns of use of generic and brand-name L-thyroxine products and then compare the effectiveness and safety of generic and brand-name L-thyroxine among both new users and recent switchers.
+Generic drugs are approved based on bioequivalence to the brand-name agents.
+However, there are sometimes concerns among patients and clinicians that generic and brand-name drugs are not equivalent and have differing effects.
+Building on our ongoing research, we will test different methods to compare the effectiveness and safety of generic and brand-name drugs using a large administrative claims data source that includes information on privately insured and Medicare Advantage enrollees of all ages.
+Further, we will create packages that will ease the implementation of these methods for future research.
+Collaborators from the University of Washington are involved in this project.